 We landed in the USA Friday night, and Saturday morning we were fully vaccinated against COVID-19.
 We are feeling pretty good about our decision given how we probably would have had to wait until September for that back home (that’s about half a pandemic timespan longer!!!) because of Canada’s embarrassing vaccine procurement failure.

-But I just wanted to share an overview of how it went, since many of you asked for it.
+But I wanted to share an overview of how it went for us specifically, since many of you asked for it.

 Reminder of the basic premise